SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

         OR
             (
                 ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$"  OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
                 OR "pregnan*" OR "maternity" OR "maternal"
-                OR "lesbian*"
-                OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson" OR "non-binary"
+                OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson" OR "non-binary"
                 )
                 NEAR/10
-                    ("autonomy" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "opportunit*" OR "personal priorit*" OR "personal strength" OR "personal development" OR "political strength" OR "power" OR "self concept" OR "self confidence"
+                    ("autonomy" OR "control" OR "decision-making" OR "economic strength" OR "enabl*" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "opportunit*" OR "personal priorit*"
+                    OR "personal strength" OR "personal development" OR "political strength" OR "power" OR "self concept" OR "self confidence"
                     OR "self efficacy" OR "rights*" OR "equity" OR "equality"